 Similar to classic PCA, the KPCA approach intends to obtain a series of orthogonal directions that explain most of data variance.
 However, KPCA works in nonlinear feature space rather than the original space (Schölkopf et al. 1998).
 As such, the KPCA is supposed to be more powerful in terms of discovering meaningful patterns hidden in the dataset.
-The nonlinear transformation is achieved by a mapping function Φ (·) that maps the original space to feature space.
+The nonlinear transformation is achieved by a mapping function $\Phi(\cdot)$ that maps the original space to feature space.
 Then KPCA can be achieved by performing classic PCA in nonlinear feature space.
 Alternatively, KPCA can be implemented by using kernel function without explicitly exploring the form of mapping function (Schölkopf et al. 1998).
-This purpose of approach is mainly to avoid the complexity of nonlinear mapping operation.
-In this chapter, we adopt the logarithmic function as the mapping function in order to take into consideration the multiplicative nature of SAR speckle noise.
+This purpose of approach is mainly to avoid the complexity of nonlinear mapping function in order to take into consideration the multiplicative nature of SAR speckle noise.
 And we employ the mapping function instead of the kernel function, considering that the mapping function here is not complex and does not increase the dimensionality of the data.